boucaron/3DMouse/README.md

         -  Then choose the mode you need: Type the character and Send

 ## Software
-- *Planning* depends on the firmware stuff required
+- *PoC*: basic features are there, may still change slightly from a commit to another one
-    -   Check status of the Mouse
+    -   Connect to the Mouse [OK]
+    -   Serial Port Monitor [OK]
-    -   Read/Update on the fly the Mouse Configuration
+    -   Update the Mode of the Mouse on the Fly with Buttons [OK]
-    -   Customization for Mouse Configuration
+    -   Customization for Mouse Configuration [PENDING]

 # License
 **MIT** see LICENSE file.